-So when residents had the chance to talk to the developer of the new Trader Joe's store planned for 1211 Chicago Ave. last Thursday, many wanted to know about traffic issues.
+So when residents of the new Trader Joe's store planned for 1211 Chicago Ave. last Thursday, many wanted to know about traffic issues.
 In particular, they worried that the story would create congestion on Chicago Avenue as drivers entered and exited the parking lot.

 Third ward Alderman Melissa Wynne told residents that the city will be studying any problems once the store opens in spring 2013.